IUPAC/Dissociation-Constants/README.md

  * Checking range and distribution of pKa values.
  * Checking for common typos in Remarks, pKa types, temperatures, and chemical names.
  * Manual review of all entries that failed to produce a SMILES (in case the translation failure was caused by a name typo).
+ * Manual review of amphoteric molecules to check the validity of the dissociation type (example: pKaH vs. pKa vs. pKb)
- * Standardizing formats (e.g. formatting "pk" as "pK", "pKa" as "pK1", standardizing "V. Uncert." versus "Very Uncert.", etc.).
+ * Standardizing formats (e.g. formatting "pk" as "pKa", "pKa" as "pKa1", standardizing "V. Uncert." versus "Very Uncert.", etc.).

 ## Data-specific information